 Attics can become light-filled creative studios with clever design.

-Attics offer unique architectural features that can become design assets rather than challenges.
+Attics often possess unique architectural features, like sloped ceilings, which can be leveraged as design assets rather than viewed as challenges.

 Under-Stair Innovations